ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 dialog):

 gsmartcontrol-root auto -v

+Note: On Windows, run gsmartcontrol.exe with "-v" switch as Administrator.

 Perform the steps needed to reproduce the bug, then go to "Options -> View Execution Log", and click "Save All".